 Last Updated on

 So you can’t really have a website about working overseas without addressing that big beautiful elephant in the room of making money teaching English overseas.
 Can’t do it.
 But since I have not undertaken noble task of spreading Western imperialism through language myself, I thought it might be interesting for those of you out there who would like to get your feet wet working overseas by discussing how you can make money teaching English in Korea by someone who has actually done so.
 So I asked Naomi from the travel lifestyle blog Anywhere But Home to shed some light on the topic to see what the hubbub was all about.

-Who are you and why should I listen to you about working overseas as a English Teacher in Korea?
+Who are you and what is it like working overseas as an English Teacher in Korea?

 I’m Naomi, and I spent two years living the dream (hell yeah!) as an English teacher in Seoul, South Korea.
 After college, I knew wanted to move abroad again, and started looking into solid career opportunities in Asia.
 I love languages, so teaching English stood out instantly, and after doing research about the different packages for teachers, decided to apply for jobs in Korea.
 Teaching jobs in Korea have the most attractive benefits (free apartments, flights there and back, good vacation days, health care, and the ability to save a lot), but I was also attracted to Korea because it was such a big mystery – everyone can recognise elements of Japanese and Chinese culture in the West, but we really don’t know much about Korea.
 It’s strange.
 After getting there, I kept encountering elements of Korean culture that I’d never seen before – the food, the old architecture, the hidden folk religion – and just fell in love with the country.
 It felt like I was learning something new every day.